 These activities can be used during a walk, picnic or as a more formal education session to learn about the natural world.

-The first two activities relate to Kingsweston Estate in Northwest Bristol and are set out to be part of a walk to explore some the area around the house.
+The first two activities relate to Kingsweston Estate in Northwest Bristol and are set out to be part of a walk to explore the area around the house.
 However the spaces to play and explore guide has activities that could be used elsewhere.
-For more information about Kingsweston Estate, a public park based around a private house that has a cafe and hosts weddings and conferences, there is a new community website being developed.
+Kingsweston Estate is a public park with a cafe.

 Kingsweston Estate Activity Guides

 Spaces to play and explore around Kingsweston Estate (pdf)

 Explore & Discover using your senses – games and activities

 Woodland Bingo – Natural Textures – page1 (pdf)

 Woodland Bingo – Natural textures – page2 (pdf)